briankrznarich/jmdictdb/tests/README.txt

 possibly with multiple inheritance mixins.

 Because most tests do not adhere to unit testing principles, isolation between tests is not a high priority.
-Consequently, caching is used extensively to avoid time consuming operations such as database creation.
+Consequently, caching is often used to avoid time consuming operations such as database creation.
 Database connections and things like JEL parser instances are created once per test runner execution and rused for multiple tests.